UP polls: Modi govt put COVID-19 jinn in a bottle: Yogi Adityanath | www.lokmattimes.com

 "But now I can proudly say that a medical college named after freedom fighter Avantibai Lodhi has come up in the district," added the Chief Minister.

-He highlighted that the district played a big role in freedom movement of the country.
+He highlighted that the district played a big role in the freedom movement of the country.

 Adityanath said that before 2017, power-sponsored mafias and criminals used to dominate the district.